Where does one start in the vast world of UX?

 - How to Get a UX Job with No Professional UX Experience

 The UX Beginner Facebook Page is a different animal; I curate interesting UX + design links and update about once a week.
-And instead of blindly posting links, I actually read each article and summarize why you should read it:
+It’s fun for you because I actually read each link and summarize why it matters: